andrewmayer515/mu-prediction-contest-legacy/README.md

 #### Identifier
 In the example, this is `question1`.
 Every question will need a unique numerical value after the word 'question'.
 This is used to parse out the contents of the user comment on the line that starts with '1.'

-Additionally, this can be substituted with `bonus`.
-The `bonus` key acts as a bonus question for the prediction contest, where the prediction must be exact in order for the guess to be correct.
-Only one `bonus` object can exist in the `key.js` file at a time.

 #### Text
 In the example, this is `text: 'Total Game Points:'`.
 The string here is used on when the app outputs the results.